ymzuiku/arcblock-personal-doc/about-blocklet-server/what-is-blocklet-server.md

 A complete Blocklet Server has three types of users:

-- Platform Provider: The one who runs the Blocklet Server environment and allows others to buy and deploy Blocklets.
+- **Platform Provider**: The one who runs the Blocklet Server environment and allows others to buy and deploy Blocklets.
 For example, arcblock.io is a platform provider.
 Anyone can also set up their own platform using Blocklet Server.
-- Blocklet Owner: These users buy space on the platform to deploy their own Blocklets.
+- **Blocklet Owner**: These users buy space on the platform to deploy their own Blocklets (In the future, they will be our company’s main customers).
-- Blocklet User: They use the Blocklets provided by the Blocklet Owner (sometimes, the Blocklet Owner and User can be the same person).
+- **Blocklet User**: These are the customers of the Blocklet Owners.
+They use the Blocklets.
+(Sometimes, the Blocklet Owner and User can be the same person.
+For example, someone might deploy discuss-kit for personal use.)

 There is one more special type of user: